dhyan2815/dhyan2815/README.md

 ## 🌈 Developer by day, debugger by night – Welcome!
-🔭 I’m deep into full-stack development, using React (Vite), Node.js, Express, MongoDB, and TailwindCSS to bring together smooth frontends and powerful backends.<br>
+🔭 I’m deep into full-stack development, using React (Vite), Node.js, Express, Firebase, MongoDB, and Tailwind to bring together smooth frontends and powerful backends.<br>

 🌱 I’m all about learning new things, figuring out how they work, and staying curious about the next cool tech on the horizon.<br>